icza/shutdown/README.md

 using a `select` statement, and terminate ASAP if it is (gets) closed.
 Additionally, there is an `Initiated()` function which tells if a shutdown has been initiated, which basically checks the shared channel in a non-blocking way.

+A `context.Context` is also published which will be cancelled when shutdown is about to happen.
+Background tasks requiring a context may use this directly or as a parent context.

 It also publishes a `WaitGroup` goroutines may use to "register" themselves should they wish to be patiently waited for and not get terminated abruptly.